 Sahelion-ki-Bari (Garden of the Handmaidens) is a good example of the Hindu art of landscape gardening on a princely scale.
 Ornamental pools with finely sculptured cenotaphs of soft black stone are surrounded by a profusion of fountains.

-In the evening we take a boat ride on Lake Pichola.
+In the afternoon we take a boat ride on Lake Pichola.
 The steel blue waters of the lake, artificially created in the 14th century, reflect the white phantom Jag Nivas Palace, now the Lake Palace hotel which was built in 1746 as the summer residence of the rulers, and Jag Mandir said to be built by Maharana Karan Singh for his friend Prince Khurram, who was later to become emperor Shah Jehan.
 Huge seamless stone slabs of translucent thinness where used.
 The rooms were embellished with inlaid stones -- onyx, jade, carnelian, jasper and agate.

 Overnight in Udaipur.